 I have been mosaicing since mid 2005, after inadvertently falling into it.
 Having tiled our deck with slate (50 square metres was no mean feat), I made what ended up being a mosaic installation for my Dad out of broken pieces of slate.
 That was when I realised mosaic is not necessarily as easy as it looks…

 After that I headed to the bookstore to look for a book on beading, but found a mosaic book instead.
 I was instantly addicted!
-My best friend and I got together once a week with all our kids – let them go feral while we mosaiced, chatted and solved the world’s problems.
+Finally I found my medium!
+A good friend and I got together once a week with all of our kids – let them go feral while we mosaiced, chatted and solved the world’s problems.
 It was great fun and a great outlet for us as mothers.

-It wasn’t until recently that I thought I could take my mosaic more seriously and start selling some work.
-My first exhibition was in Sydney, as part of a group show, in November 2006.
-I also sell locally through the Old Bus Depot Markets and Aarwun Gallery both of which are situated in Canberra, Australia.
-That’s the capital of Australia
+It was at the end of 2006 that I thought I could start to take my mosaics more seriously and started selling some work.
+My first exhibition was in Sydney, as part of a group show.
+I also started selling locally through the Old Bus Depot Markets and a gallery, both of which are situated in Canberra, Australia.
+That has since grown into a business that involves creating custom art on commission, teaching mosaics, facilitating community projects and selling supplies.
+I feel very grateful that I am afforded this opportunity and count my lucky stars every day!

-What amazes me is that every mosaic artist I have ever come across has that same sense of passion for the medium: yes we are all suffering from OCMD (Obsessive Compulsive Mosaic Disorder) for which there is no known cure but to mosaic more.
-After having immersed myself in parts of the mosaic community I found it so exciting and inspiring that I decided I had to start writing more about the artist behind the work.
+What continues to amaze me is that every mosaic artist I have ever come across has that same sense of passion for the medium: yes we are all suffering from OCMD (Obsessive Compulsive Mosaic Disorder) for which there is no known cure but to mosaic more.
+Initially immersing myself in parts of the international mosaic community early on, I found it so exciting and inspiring that I begun to write about the artist behind the work.
 There were too many questions I needed answered.
 That’s when the Artist Watch Series was born.
-I hope you find reading about these truly amazing people as heartwarming as I do…
+I hope you find reading about these truly amazing people as heartwarming as I have getting to know them… Many of these talented artists have now become close friends.

 Finished pieces of my mosaic can be viewed online at my website and I do document most of my projects here on this blog.